Ghost Train at Pine Mountain Museum is a runaway success this year

 Haunted houses and similar attractions are highly popular during the Halloween season, but unlike those haunts — in which visitors roam from room to room — the Ghost Train transports riders from one scene to the next.
 Visitors encounter each scene and a variety of costumed characters.

 Berninger said that those encounters begin even before visitors get on the train.
-As soon as they park their cars, visitors are likely to meet zombies or other creatures of the night as they wander the park looking for opportunities to scare — or amuse — people.
+As soon as they park their cars, visitors are likely to meet zombies or other creatures of the night wandering the park looking for opportunities to scare — or amuse — people.

 “By the time you get down to the actual train, you’ve probably already spent 25 or 30 minutes with us, interacting with characters,” Berninger said.